New research shows that plants can actually talk, but don't expect them to tell you something or spoil an episode of

 The new study shows that plants "talk" by creating frequencies in response to their surroundings.
 In other words, they react by transmitting information, and perhaps they interact.

 These "reactions" in plants, which we might see as analogous to human senses, are actually nothing new: in recent years we have learned that plants are able to "see", hear and smell.
-And now with this discovery we are only one sense away from the completion of the five human senses in some species of the plant kingdom.
+And now with this discovery we are one way from the completion of the five human senses in some species of the plant kingdom.

 For the first time the plants have been registered as they make airborne sounds when stressed.
 According to the researchers, this could open a new field ofprecision farming that "listens" to water-hungry crops to feed them more effectively.

 The study was conducted by Itzhak Khait and his colleagues at Tel Aviv University in Israel.
 The researchers found that tomato and tobacco plants (as well as a variety of cacti, the one you see in the main photo of the post) "talk."
 They do this with sounds at frequencies that humans cannot hear when faced with situations such as lack of water or when they are cut off.

 The study on plants that speak by emitting ultrasound.

 food has explained in his research: "To study the airborne sound emissions from plants we first built a reliable recording system, in which each plant was recorded simultaneously with two microphones inside an acoustically isolated anechoic chamber.
 We recorded tomato (Solanum lycopersicum) and tobacco (Nicotiana tabacum) plants under different treatments: drought stress, cutting (of the stem) and controls.
 We focused on the ultrasonic sound range (20-150 kHz), where the background noise is weakest "